andrtell/apt-tutorial/how/elixir.md

 The `erlang` and `elixir` packages found in the standard repository typically quite old.

-Rabbit MQ offers a fork of the official Erlang and Elixir packages for Debian.

-This repository targets the oldest version supported by currently developed release series.
+Rabbit MQ offers a repository that targets the oldest version supported by currently developed release series of Erlang and Elixir.

 ```
 add-apt-repository -P rabbitmq/rabbitmq-erlang
 ```
-Add the rabbitmq source.
+Add the Rabbit MQ source.
 ```
 apt update
 ```